Republicans: Governor right on crime, but not much else

 He is pleased to see the governor wants to tackle the crime problem in the state, Baca added, "but I am disheartened at the same time that it has taken so long.
 We've been accused of 'all crime all the time' as Republicans, but now it's come to a head and we're forced to address it."

-The GOP lawmakers expressed disappointment in most other matters Lujan Grisham addressed in her speech.
+The GOP lawmakers expressed disappointment in most other matters Lujan Grisham addressed in.

 Noting the governor said she wants to cut the state's gross receipts tax by 0.025 percent, Baca said that amounts to only "25 cents on a hundred dollars.
 That is not real tax relief."